canonical/ubuntu.com/ARCHITECTURE.md

 The homepage ([url rule](webapp/app.py#L637)) has no server-side dynamic functionality, so is instead served directly by the template finder view from `templates/index.html`.

-Since ubuntu.com is a high-traffic site, and the homepage its most popular page, it is important that the initial response for this page remains as fast as possible, so it should *not* be making database or API calls directly if it can be avoided.
+Since ubuntu.com is a high-traffic site, and the homepage its most popular page, it is important that the initial response for this page remains as fast as possible, so it should *not* be making server-side database or API calls directly if it can be avoided.

 #### Homepage takeovers and engage pages